 Coming with the ports that you need—an HDMI 2.0 input, DisplayPort 1.4, 3.5mm audio and two USB 3.0 ports—its one detractor is a criminally high list price.
 This might cause others to look elsewhere, but if you dive into this and commit, you’ll be set for years and delighted with your purchase.

 It almost seems too good to be true, and how can you know for certain it makes good on its promises?
 Well, the G-Sync technology will allow the monitor to refresh at a variable rate, syncing with your in-game refresh rate, further limiting the chances of tearing.
-It really is a top-performing behemoth of a display.
-You’ll have no problem with connectivity either with a whole host of ports covering the back and left side: the side has two USB 3.0 ports; the rear has another two USB 3.0 ports as well as HDMI 2.0 and DisplayPort 1.4 out.
-The drawback, inevitably, is the X27’s price tag—it’s very high indeed.
-However, we still cannot recommend it highly enough and it is certainly one to have in mind, particularly if it ever goes on sale.
+It really is a top-performing behemoth of a display and one of the very best G-Sync monitors you can get.

 4. Acer Predator XB321HK